 Examples: A European direct debit system will make it possible for electricity and telephone costs for a holiday flat on Tenerife or the rent for the room in the student dormitory during a stay abroad to be conveniently debited monthly from a German account.
 Even for orders from other European countries, payment no longer has to be made by credit card, but can be made by direct debit or bank transfer.

-3. right of revocation and return
+3. Right of Withdrawal and Return

 The already existing regulations on the right of withdrawal and return are reorganised.
 This leads to more legal certainty, not only for consumer contracts but also for insurance contracts.
 Entrepreneurs who use the new models for their instructions on the right of withdrawal and return no longer have to fear warnings under competition law or unlimited rights of withdrawal or return.
 In addition, largely the same cancellation periods and cancellation consequences apply to distance selling transactions via an internet auction platform and those in a conventional internet shop.